mike99mac/minimy-mike99mac/README.md

 get called asynchronously when an utterance is matched to an intent the skill has previously registered."

 **From Mike Mac, who is working on this fork of the code:**

+My goal is to create a music playing device that you can talk to.

 I worked with Mycroft since 2019, but the company went bankrupt in 2023, so had to move on. :((  Thanks for all the hard work everyone who ever worked for Mycroft did to blaze this trail.